getodk/docs/docs/form-datasets.rst

 .. _form-datasets-attaching-csv:

-Attaching CSVs for lookups without selection
+Attaching CSVs for lookups without a select
 ---------------------------------------------

 If you want to look up a value in a CSV directly without first going through a selection step, you can attach that CSV with ``csv-external``: